JTCyb3r/JTCyb3r.github.io/_posts/2025-04-09-Snapped-Phish-ing-Line.md

 *Q9:What was the email address used by the adversary to collect compromised credentials?*

+To answer this, we must explore .zip file present on the /data/ directory of the website earlier.
+Within this zip, is a file named submit.php (Can take a wild guess what this script does...)

+Opening this script in a text editor, and searching for "@" symbols, gives us an email address.
+This email address is assigned to the variable "send"

 *Q10:The adversary used other email addresses in the obtained phishing kit.
 What is the email address that ends in "@gmail.com"?*

+Whilst we could manually search through each file for the email.
+Given that we know its structure from the question, we can use grep.

+Unzipping the file, and then using the command

+grep -r "@gmail.com"

+Gives us the following answer.

 *Q11:What is the hidden flag?*
+The hint states we are looking for a .txt file, and that with some adjustments should be downloadable from the phishing url, urging us to look through every directory

+Exploring the domain, we see a folder that when opened, gives us a "Not Found" error

+We know we are looking for a .txt file, and its a flag.
+So its reasonable to assume its most likely named flag.txt.
+Using this assumption, inputting this into the url gives us a result

+This looks like base64, so lets head to CyberChef once more and decode it

+It's the expected format of THM{}, but its in reverse.
+So lets reverse it once more

+And that's it, the room is completed!